-Everything you need to get started with Stagg EKG Pro and Pro Studio Edition.
+Everything you need to get started with Stagg + Corvo EKG Pro and Pro Studio Edition.

 Ready to start using your Stagg EKG Pro or Pro Studio Edition?
 Download the Get to Know You Guide that will walk you through all of your kettles features, how to use the menu, as well as how to brew a pour-over.